Trauma, Relationships & Emotional Recovery

 Toxic shame doesn’t just live in your thoughts, it shapes how you relate.
 These four shame archetypes reveal how your nervous system learned to stay safe in relationships.

-Attachment, the Nervous System, and Why Arguments Escalate
+Attachment, the Nervous System and Why Arguments Escalate

 You’re Not Imagining It, Emotional Abuse Explained

 Emotional abuse rarely begins with obvious cruelty.
-Instead, it appears gradually through criticism, gaslighting, withdrawal and control.
-This article explains how emotional abuse works, the warning signs to watch for, and how these patterns affect your nervous system and sense of self.
+It often develops gradually through criticism, gaslighting, withdrawal, and control.
+This article outlines the key warning signs and explains how emotional abuse affects your nervous system and sense of self.

 Part 2: How to Repair the Pursue–Withdraw Cycle